acdh-oeaw/vocabseditor/README.md

  ## Usage

+ ### Import via cmd-line

  Import an existing skos vocabulary (accepted formats are ttl, rdf): specify the file name, main language of the vocabulary, file format, your username

  Run e.g.

  `python manage.py import_skos_vocab your_vocabulary.ttl en ttl your_username`

+ ### Export via cmd-line

+ Run e.g.

+* `python manage.py dl_scheme --scheme-id 5 --filename hansi --format rdf`

+ Serializes all SkosConcepts related to SkosConceptScheme with ID 5 as RDF/XML to a file named `hansi.rdf`

+ * `python manage.py dl_scheme --scheme-id 5`

+ Serializes all SkosConcepts related to SkosConceptScheme with ID 5 as turtle to a file named `dump.ttl`

  More information on how to use the tool in the [Vocabs editor Wiki](https://github.com/acdh-oeaw/vocabseditor/wiki).